-Orange County OCSSAN Sanitation District Personnel Policies Policy Number: 1.4 Effective Date: March 22, 2023 Subject: Recruitment and Selection Supersedes: September 26, 2018 Approved by: General Manager
+Orange County Policy Number: 1.4 Sanitation District Personnel Policies Effective Date: September 26, 2018 March 22, 2023 Subject: Recruitment and Selection Supersedes: November 14, 2011 September 26, 2018 Approved by: General Manager

-1.1 The purpose of this policy is to establish guidelines and procedures for Orange County Sanitation District (OC San) recruitment activities.
+1.1 The purpose of this policy is to establish guidelines and procedures for Orange County Sanitation District (OCSDOC San) recruitment activities.

-2.1 This policy applies to all OC San departments, divisions, and employees.
+2.1 This policy applies to all OCSDOC San departments, divisions, and employees.

-- 3.1 Recruitment is the process of attracting qualified individuals to apply for employment opportunities that are advertised by the organization, whether internal or external. - 3.2 Internal recruitment means considering only current employees as applicants for job openings within the organization. - 3.3 External recruitment means considering applicants from outside the organization in an open recruitment, as well as current employees for job openings in the organization. - 3.4 Promotion is the advancement of an employee to another classification with a higher maximum rate of pay. - 3.5 Lateral Transfer means the transfer of an employee from one department to a vacant position in another department in the same job classification, initiated by an employee request. - 3.6 Reassignment means the transfer of an employee within a department or within the organization in the same job classification based on business need. - 3.7 Voluntary Job Change is an employee-initiated transfer within the organization. - 3.8 Assessment means an impartial method of systematically evaluating an applicant's ability to perform the essential job functions of a position's requirements.
-An assessment may consist of one (1) or any combination of the following: performance tests, written tests, appraisal interviews, scoring of the application, supplemental questions, work performance, or any other job-related selection criteria.
-Assessment tools are intended to measure knowledge, skills, abilities, and/or competencies necessary to perform the job. - 3.9 Eligible list means a list of applicants who have been identified as most qualified as a result of the recruitment and selection process.
+- 3.1 Recruitment is the process of attracting qualified individuals to apply for employment opportunities that are advertised by the organization, whether internal, or external. - 3.2 Internal recruitment means considering only current employees as applicants for job openings within the organization. - 3.3 External recruitment means considering applicants from outside the organization in an open recruitment, as well as current employees for job openings withinin the organization. - 3.4 Promotion is the advancement of an employee to another classification with a higher maximum rate of pay. - 3.5 Lateral Transfer means the transfer of an employee from one department to a vacant position in another department in the same job classification, initiated by an employee request. - 3.6 Reassignment means the transfer of an employee within a department or within the organization in the same job classification based on business need. - 3.7 Voluntary Job Change is an employee-initiated transfer within the organization. - 3.8 Assessment means an impartial method of systematically evaluating an applicant's ability to perform the essential job functions of a position's requirements.
+An assessment may consist of one (1) or any combination of the following: performance tests; written tests; appraisal interviews; scoring of the application, supplemental questions; work performance; or any other job-related selection criteria.
+Assessment tools are intended to measure knowledge, skills, abilities, and/or competencies necessary to perform the job.

-- 3.10 Initial Probationary Period, unless otherwise specified by an applicable bargaining unit Memorandum of Understanding (MOU), is defined as the period of service that extends to at least the first day of the pay period following one year of employment with OC San without a break in service, beginning with the date of hire.
-This period is regarded as an extension of the hiring process and provides an opportunity for both the employee and OC San management to assess, over a substantial period of time, whether or not the hiring decision was appropriate.
+- 3.9 Eligible list means an arrangementa list of applicants who have been identified as most qualified as a result of the recruitment and selection process. - 3.10 Initial Probationary Period, unless otherwise specified by an applicable bargaining unit Memorandum of Understanding (MOU), is defined as the period of service that extends to at least the first day of the pay period following twenty-six (26) weeksone year of employment with OCSDOC San without a break in service, beginning with the date of hire.
+This period is regarded as an extension of the hiring process, and provides an opportunity for both the employee and OCSDOC San management to assess, over a substantial period of time, whether or not the hiring decision was appropriate.
 Employees who have not yet successfully completed their initial probationary period serve "at-will" and may be released from employment without cause or recourse to any appeal or grievance procedures. - 3.11 Promotional Probationary Period is defined as the period of service that extends to at least the first day of the pay period following twenty-six (26) weeks of employment without a break in service, beginning with the effective date of promotion.
 If an employee is promoted during his/her initial probationary period, the period will be extended until at least the first day of the pay period twenty-six (26) weeks after the effective date of the promotion.
-This period is regarded as an extension of the selection process and provides an opportunity for both the employee and OC San management to assess, over a substantial period of time, whether or not the decision was appropriate.
-"At-will" employees do not serve a promotional probationary period. - 3.12 Probationary Period Reassignment, Lateral Transfer or Voluntary Job Change, unless otherwise specified by an applicable bargaining unit MOU, is defined as the period of service that extends to at least the first twenty-six (26) weeks of employment with OC San without a break in service, beginning with the effective date of the reassignment or lateral transfer.
-This period provides an opportunity for both the employee and OC San management to assess, over a substantial period of time, whether or not the decision was appropriate.
+This period is regarded as an extension of the selection process, and provides an opportunity for both the employee and OCSDOC San management to assess, over a substantial period of time, whether or not the decision was appropriate.
+"At-will" employees do not serve a promotional probationary period.